TN Directory Search Results

 Offering a wide variety of literature & videos/DVDs for deaf ministry, workshops, training, a Deaf Bible institute, ASL Institute (workshop), and a free newspaper-The Silent Word.

-TDI (also known as Telecommunications for the Deaf, Inc.) was established in 1968 originally to promote further distribution of TTYs in the deaf community and to publish an annual national directory o
+TDI (also known as Telecommunications for the Deaf, Inc.) was established in 1968 originally to promote further distribution of TTYs in the deaf community and to publish an annual national director

 The Coalition is a statewide membership alliance of organizations committed to influencing society to value, include and support people with disabilities.

-The purpose of Disability Information & Referral Resources is to connect individuals with disabilities, their families, caregivers, and service providers to appropriate community resources and to
+Tennessee Disability Pathfinder connects individuals with disabilities, their families, caregivers, and service providers to appropriate community resources and assists those who need help navigati

 Pre-School through Grade twelve educational/residential program for deaf and hard of hearing children, ages 3-22.
 Referrals accepted from local school systems only.